pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Generative Deep Learning: Teaching Machines to Paint, Write, Compose, and Play](https://amzn.to/42v4cNg)  This is a fine tutorial book.
 Not my favorite.
 12/23
 - [Mathematics for Machine Learning](https://amzn.to/47YeFSt)  Great math descriptions of algorithms, but not enough depth.
 I was hoping for more derivations and proofs.
 12/23
 - [Better Data Visualizations: A Guide for Scholars, Researchers, and Wonks](https://amzn.to/49h8Pwm)  Honestly not a great book.
 [This book](https://amzn.to/3ua94e0) is much better.
 12/23
 - [Linear Algebra and Optimization for Machine Learning: A Textbook](https://amzn.to/3HLliN7) This book is visually dense on each page and consequently it is difficult to read.
-The author describes each topic well, and you can defnintely see his personality coming through the pages.
+The author describes each topic well, and you can definitely see his personality coming through the pages.
 12/23
 - [Interpretable Machine Learning: A Guide For Making Black Box Models Explainable](https://amzn.to/3UtlmJ0) **The best book on interpretable ML!** 12/23
 - [Interpretable AI: Building explainable machine learning systems](https://amzn.to/49qcxE9) This book is okay.
 [This book]((https://amzn.to/3UtlmJ0)) is much better.
 12/23
 - [Deep Learning from Scratch: Building with Python from First Principles](https://amzn.to/3HM7NwJ) Not a great book.
 It is definitely not "from scratch" nor is it "first principles".
 It is building ML models with Python and using existing frameworks like PyTorch or TensorFlow.
 12/23